Friday, December 01, 2023

 Dilemma #4: Buying – How do you buy or acquire your books?
 I love books.
 I love collecting them, with every intention to read them.
 I love going into bookshops, browsing thrift stores, secondhand bookshops, and library annual book sales (when paperbacks are fifty cents and hardbacks are a Loonie - one dollar).
 Quite often the books I'm looking for aren't stocked in the local shops—my tastes don't always run to bestsellers and the books I often want sometimes take several weeks to arrive.
 So I use Amazon.
 I will put books on their online wish list or titles directly into the Shopping Cart as I come across them.
 Then I go back and decide what to buy now or save for later.
 I follow some people who are booklovers and if they are kindred-style readers, I'll often follow through on many of their recommendations.
 (I mention a handful of them HERE.)
 I love gift cards to bookstores - if I have to choose between clothes or books, it's most often books.
 One last note on this, I don't buy all the books I read.
 While I own many, there are still many others where I use my library card to borrow and read.

 Dilemma #6: Next Book – How do you pick your next read?
 My frame of mind or mood will often shape what I read next.
 Sometimes I want books to meet my mood or need, books that encourage, comfort, inspire.
 If something happens in the news and I'm unsure of its history, say women's rights or civil rights, then I search out books to inform me.
-If a 'famous' person dies and they've written books or poetry, or been a Nobel Prize winner or well-known person in their field, then I search out something of their works, to kind of be a witness as they pass from their lives on this planet.
+If a 'famous' person dies and they've written books or poetry, or were a Nobel Prize winner or well-known person in their field, then I search out something of their works, to be a kind of witness as they pass from their lives on this planet.
 If I'm in the middle of a series I like—Louise Penny comes to mind as does Donna Leon, SJ Bennett, and Charles Todd—then quite often I'll read the next in the set.
 The seasons of the year also guide what I read next.
 I look for nature books set in the season we're in at the time.
 I look for novels that either begin or have great seasonal descriptions in them.
 Some books have a mood that feel conducive to certain times of year.
 My choosing by seasons started years ago and is most evident in my growing collection of Christmas-themed books that I always bring out, ready to reread in late November into December.
 I enjoy coming upon the seasonal descriptions that creates or matches the atmosphere and ambiance in real time.
 When it comes to choosing books, I am much like a magpie; if someone suggests a book on their blog that interests me, I'll go in search of it.

 Dilemma #7: Travel – How do you pick what book(s) you bring on vacation with you?
 There's a good question.
 If I'm looking for a book or books to read while traveling long distances, then I usually want something that draws me quickly into the book and holds my attention.
 Most likely, a novel.
 If I'm on a road trip with Rick, then we sometimes pick an exciting thriller audiobook to listen to.
 We don't usually find ourselves on a tropical beach on vacation so I don't know what I'd read there, probably a good mystery or maybe a book set in a tropical place.
 Light reading, for sure.

 Dilemma #8: Annotate – Do you write or highlight or mark up your books in any way?
 I do.
 That's one reason I love paper books over Kindle.
 I like to read with a pencil in my hand.
-I do make notations in the margins if I'm compelled to by what I'm reading.
+I do make notations in the margins if I'm compelled by what I'm reading.
 And I like finding those notations when I flip back through the book.
 Although recently I had a sudden insight, what will be done with all my books with all these notations when I'm gone?
 No self-respecting secondhand bookshop—who are usually strident about gently used, clean copies—would take my marked up copies.
 I NEVER dog ear my books or break the spines; that irritates my soul, but pencil markings help me find what I'm looking for when I want to revisit a passage.
-I like seeing, when I'm browsing through a book, what struck me when I read it earlier.
+I like seeing, when I'm browsing through a book, what struck me when I read it last time.
 Some people make notes elsewhere, not in the book itself, but that means these notebooks have to live in proximity to the book—it probably wouldn't work for me.
 I imagine that notebook being somewhere else when I need it.

 Dilemma #9: New or Backlist – Which do you prefer, new releases or backlist books?
 Backlist, for the most part.
 Unless I'm addicted to a particular series where I wait with bated breath for the next in the set.
 I find I dislike, in other cases, to be rushing along with the crowds for a copy of the next 'bestseller'.
 I often come late to the party with books that have been out for months, years, sometimes decades.
 I want to read it in my own timing.
 There have been times, though, when I wondered why I waited so long to finally pick up a book that fans stopped raving about years earlier, but I firmly believe there is a right timing for me to read my books.

 Dilemma #10: Sequels – Do you read books as they are released, or wait for an entire series to be published before reading the first book?
 I could never wait for my favourite author to finish her series first before beginning it.
 Some authors take years to complete a set.
 If I'm interested in a series, I will get the books as they are released.
-And if I get introduced to a book in the middle of a series, I never mind; I eventually go back to the beginning and read them in order, but I don't mind reading them out of order in the meantime.
+And if I get introduced to a book in the middle of a series, I never mind to start wherever; I eventually go back to the beginning and read them in order, but I don't mind reading them out of order in the meantime.
 Sometimes copies aren't available when I'm ready for them.

 (Added) Dilemma #11: Keeping Books - Do you keep books that you probably will never read again, on the off-chance that they might 'improve' with age?
 Some novels or nonfiction books I know immediately I'll never read again for whatever reason - boring, not my usual genre, too horrible a story, or badly written.
 Those go immediately into the Give Away box to pass along.
 Some books that I might not have quite gotten into the first time but they have enough good in them to try again later - those I will keep for a while.
-I enjoy re-reading my favourite books - some are annual visits, much like visiting old friends.
+As for my favourites, I enjoy re-reading my favourite books - some are annual visits, much like visiting old friends.

 And so, I've mused and amused myself into mid-Sunday afternoon.
-Darling Rick has made the tea, and I'm off to join him for tea and a pumpkin spice muffin.
+Darling Rick has made the tea, and I'm off to join him for a cup and a pumpkin spice muffin.
 Our autumn days are still quite lovely around here, not too cold yet.
 Life is good, and I'm grateful.
 Please take care and we'll see you soon, beautiful friends.
 Happy reading!

 Wishing you a beautiful week ahead.